Posted by Jessica Petersen on Apr 14, 2013

-Jessica Petersen is a full-time track building assistant to her three-year-old son, the Little Engineer.
+Jessica Petersen is the full-time playmate of her four-year-old son, the Little Engineer.
 She shares activities, adventures, and other fun for kids who love trains at Play Trains!

 When not playing with the Little Engineer, she is usually writing children's books.
 You can connect with Jessica on Facebook